Monmouth County hotel evacuated due to significant damage from storm

 A roof collapsed at the Neptune Motor Lodge on 111 New York Road in Neptune City.

 The hotel was evacuated due to significant structural damage.
-Workers at the hotel report walls and ceilings were torn off, and there is glass everywhere.

-No injuries were reported at the hotel, but seven guests were sent to another location.
+Seven guests were taken to another location.

 New York Ave is closed in the area of Americas Best Value Inn due to significant storm damage.
 The inn has been evacuated due to significant structural damage.
 Roads in the area are closed due to debris, downed wires, and damaged vehicles.
 One minor injury.#NeptuneAlert pic.twitter.com/SxfK4DPRyi— Neptune Township OEM (@NeptuneOEM) March 29, 2021